-Question number 34 which is under the evaluating level of assessment has the least percentage which is only 20.27% of 74 participants.
+Question number 34, under the evaluating level of assessment, has the least percentage, only 20.27% of 74 participants.
 Meanwhile, question number 27 which is in the analyzing level of assessment has 39.19% of 74 participants.
-It shows that more than half of the participants have difficulty in answering higher-order thinking type of questions.
+It shows that more than half of the participants have difficulty answering higher-order thinking-type questions.

 Table 3.
+Diag Table 3.
 Diagnostic test results for the topic - Circles

-Items Levels o Assessment f Percentage of Students With Correct Responses
+Items Levels of Percentage of

+Assessment Students

+with

+Correct

+Responses

 Question 2 Remembering 79.73

 Question 9 Remembering 81.08

 Question14 Understanding 86.49

 Question21 Applying 64.86

 Question35 Analyzing 71.62

 Question 28 Evaluating 36.49